godpeny/pages/main/src/blog-post.28.md

 For small MDPs, policy iteration is often very fast and converges with very few iterations.
 However, for MDPs with large state spaces, solving for $V^{\pi}$ explicitly would involve solving a large system of linear equations, and could be difficult.

+### Value Iteration vs Policy Iteration
+ - VI: Solve for the $V^{*}$ first, then compute $\pi^*(s)$.
+ - PI: Solve Come up with the new policy on every single iteration.

+For small MDPs, policy iteration is often very fast and converges with very few iterations.
+However, for MDPs with large state spaces, solving for $V^{\pi}$$ explicitly would involve solving a large system of linear equations, and could be difficult.
+In these problems, value iteration may be preferred.

 ### MDP Model Learning
 In many realistic problems, we are not given state transition probabilities and rewards explicitly, but must instead estimate them from data. ($S$, $A$ and $\gamma$)